-You may be surprised that our lifespan in 2018 was just 78 years of age.
 We talk so much about living longer and the commonplace of turning 100.
-In fact, our lifespans today are nearly double what they were in 1918 in part because of the Great Influenza of 1918.
-It sickened 25% of America creating hysteria, confounding medicine, and rapidly killing millions of people in the US and worldwide.
+You may be surprised that the average american lifespan reported in 2018 was just 78 years of age.
+Interestingly it is part of a drop trending in lifespan not seen since the Spanish flu pandemic 100 years ago.
+That flu sickened 25% of America creating hysteria, confounding medicine, and rapidly killing millions of people in the US and worldwide.
 Today flu and other viruses continue to remain aggressive and elusive warranting all the caution and medical sophistication we employ.
-That concern fueled millions of dollars spent in 2018 seeking new antibiotics and the fast tracked FDA approval for Xofluza, a pill that can reduce the duration of flu in healthy patients.
+This concern fueled millions of dollars spent in 2018 seeking new antibiotics and the fast tracked FDA approval for Xofluza, a pill that can reduce the duration of flu in healthy patients.
 Xofluza, the first flu medicine in 20 years, is just one of today's medical advances and, amazing as they are, they present new questions: How will we use genetic discoveries?
 Will we have choice over chips, sensors, and injectables?
 Can we make the miracle of new medicine available to all?
 How long we live will be decided in part by how well we manage our health and health care systems.
 That debate raged in 2018.